polairelabs/PenguinShip/README.md

 - PASSPHRASE
 - USERNAME

-The table below lists all the other environment variables and whether they are stored as secrets (secure column) or plain environment variables
+The table below lists all the other environment variables that are used to deploy the backend stack and whether they are stored as secrets (secure column) or plain environment variables

 | Variable Name                        | Description                                         | Secured | Dev Only |
 |--------------------------------------|-----------------------------------------------------|---------|----------------------|